 International Travel Tours

-Now I don't mean for you to join a Japanese tour-- Japanese tours from JTB or related agencies are rather over-priced and have you staying in tourist-centric areas where you'll miss the flavor of the country you're visiting (not to mention everything will be in Japanese).
-What I DO suggest is sticking to a tour comapny that offers small-group backpacking-type adventures.
-These tours are affordable (due to budget lodging and local transportation methods like public overnight trains), come with local guides who can guide you to the places where the locals hang-out, and have a great mix of scripted-included activities and free time for you to explore on your own.
-I have throughly enjoyed these small travel groups and meeting the people on it.
+This doesn`t mean you should join a Japanese tour– Japanese tours from JTB or related agencies are rather over-priced and have you staying in tourist-centric areas where you’ll miss the flavor of the country you’re visiting (not to mention everything will be in Japanese).
+Your Ehime JET senpais have suggested sticking to a tour comapny that offers small-group backpacking-type adventures.
+These tours are affordable (due to budget lodging and local transportation methods like public overnight trains), come with local guides who can take you to places where the locals hang-out, and have a great mix of scripted-included activities and free time for you to explore on your own.

-An Ehimite favorite!
-Intrepid is based out of Australia, though I have met people from pretty much everywhere on it (there was even an occasion where I met a Japanese tourist traveling as part of our group).
-The tours fall into three basic categories: Basic, Comfort, Original.
-Basic pacakges are very cheap, but usually don't include activity fees.
-Comfort is very expensive and features more upscale hotels and more included activities.
-Orignal gives you the most bang for your buck-- featuring a good mix of scripted activities, free-time, and a good price to boot.
-All departures are guaranteed.
+An Ehime favorite!
+Intrepid is based out of Australia, though you can meet people from pretty much everywhere on it.
+The tours fall into three basic categories: Basix, Comfort, Original.
+The latter gives you the most for your money– featuring a good mix of scripted activities, free-time, and a competitive price tag to boot.

 Small Group and Family Adventures.